ansgmlen/intlpnIonic/README.md

 Implemenation is dirty for now, as i need that as soon as possible.

 There is as well a filter to format a number in either international or national mode.
+This component based of pierre-vigier's intlpnIonic but changed order of all countries.

 ## Getting Started
 1. Install the requirements